Trane vs American Standard, What is the Difference?

 Almost every major HVAC manufacturer sells the same equipment under different brand names.
 The reason being, they can increase market share while honoring distribution exclusivity contracts with different wholesalers.
 Other examples include Goodman, Daikin & Amana (same manufacturer), Carrier & Bryant (same manufacturer) and Rheem & Ruud (same manufacturer).

 We’ve found the customer service from these networks varies by location.
 This leads to differences in the contractor’s experience – and ultimately the end users experience with the brand.
-Magic Touch Mechanical switched from Trane to American Standard and back again in our 23-year history with the brand(s).
-Really, the only reason was to assure the best experience we could for our clients.
+Magic Touch Mechanical switched from Trane to American Standard and back again, and then back again, in our 25-year history with the brand(s).
+Really, the only reason each time we switched was to assure the best experience we could for our clients.
 As the equipment comes from two different suppliers, the level of service, parts availability, customer support, etc. can vary greatly.

 Ingersoll Rand Makes Leadership Changes in Trane Phoenix Office

-First, I should mention we still do business with the 3rd party distributor who sells American Standard in Phoenix.
-However, we buy some of the other brands and products they carry and have been doing business with them for 1/4 century.
+First, I should mention we still did/do business with the distributor who sells American Standard in Phoenix.
+However, we also buy some of the other brands and products they carry and have been doing business with them for 1/4 century.

 We service all brands of air conditioning units including American Standard.
 The more access we have to parts, the faster service we can deliver to our clients.
 We also purchase lots of installation materials and supplies through that wholesaler.
 We have a great relationship with that company and their team, I don’t have anything negative to say about them.
 However, the bottom line is Trane does a tremendous amount of direct to consumer marketing in the Phoenix area – the Trane name practically sells itself.
 Most consumers have no idea that American Standard is Trane and the equipment is exactly the same.
 Chances are you’re reading this article because you didn’t know, or had an inkling but weren’t positive until now.

 Management Changes at Phoenix Trane Air Conditioning